 This page sets out the knowledge and skills listed under KSS 4 (adult mental & physical health, substance use, domestic abuse) in the Department for Education’s post-qualifying standard: knowledge and skills statement for child and family practitioners (KSS).
-Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help social workers meet KSS 4 as part of learning and development during the ASYE, preparing for the National Assessment and Accreditation System (NAAS) and other CPD.
+Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help social workers meet KSS 4 as part of learning and development during the ASYE, and other career and continuing professional development.
 The links to the resources are in blue; click to follow them to the page you’re interested in.

 What does the statement say?

 |A child and family social worker should be able to:

 • Identify the impact of adult mental ill health, substance misuse, domestic abuse, physical ill health and disability on family functioning on children, including those who are young carers.

 • Access help from other professionals to identify and prevent adult social need and risk, including mental health and learning disability assessments.

 • Coordinate emergency and routine services and synthesise multi-disciplinary judgements as part of ongoing social work assessment.

 • Use a range of strategies to help families facing these difficulties.

 • Identify concerning adult behaviours that may indicate risk or increasing risk to children.
 Assess the likely impact on, and inter-relationship between, parenting and child development.

 • Recognise and act upon escalating social needs and risks, helping to ensure that vulnerable adults are safeguarded and that a child is protected and their best interests always prioritised.